Ninnat/ninnat.github.io/_posts/2016-07-20-first_post.md

 ```
 within `/_includes/javascript.html`, and don't forget to paste the css into `/assets/css/style.css`.

+I decide to also show the footnote in the footer for searchability.
 Here is an example [^1].
-I decide to also show the footnote in the footer for searchability.

-I will find a chance to explore blogging with [IPython Notebook](https://ipython.org/notebook.html) another time.

 [^1]: Pretty nice, huh?